 That’s the end of the walk.
 There is a steep path down from Torre de Aguiló to La Cala de Finestrat.
 If you’re still feeling energetic, cross the beach and then climb up to Tossal de la Cala on the opposite side of the bay.
 The headland was a strongpoint in Roman times, and was settled by ancient Iberian people long before that.

 You get an even more spectacular vista of the Benidorm skyline and the huge Playa de Poniente beach from up here.
 You can’t miss the giant M-shaped Intempo building which dominates the bay.
 It’s the tallest residential tower in Spain and yet another casualty of the Spanish property crash.
-Mired in financial scandal, the building is still empty even though it was completed in 2014.
+Mired in financial scandal, the building was still empty the last time I looked, even though it was completed in 2014.

 If you don’t fancy tackling the return leg on foot, you can get a bus back to Villajoyosa (or to the turn-off to Torres on the main N-332 road) from Carrer Xaloc in Cala de Finestrat.
 Bus info here.